Download a copy of these Terms and Conditions

 Any dispute concerning these terms of engagement or work undertaken for you is to be resolved in the New Zealand Courts under New Zealand law.

 The purposes for which I collect personal information from you is in order to provide legal services to you.
 I hold your information on a secure electronic database and in my office at 40 Walker Street, Christchurch.
-Only I have access to your personal information.
+I have access to your personal information as well as staff employed by me such as my Executive Manager, an employed barrister or law clerk, or other administration staff.

 I will discuss with you if I need to collect personal information about you from third parties.